yizou275/AlgoGroup_Application/README.md

 mkdir algo-group-take-home
 cd algo-group-take-home
 ```
 5. Connect this local repository to both your new GitHub repository, and the upstream Algo Group repository.
+After running these commands, both your local directory and your GitHub repository will be populated with the starter code files.
 ```
 git init
 git remote add origin [Your GitHub repository HTTPS URL]